Guidelines for Code of Conduct Violations Reporting and Action – Exhibit B

 2) Documentation of Code violations

-a) All Code of Conduct Violations Reports must be documented and may be submitted through the Incident Report on the Maxient system or via email transmission to the Office of the Vice President for Student Services and/or to the Director of Behavioral Intervention.
+a) All Code of Conduct Violations Reports must be documented and may be submitted through the Incident Report on the Maxient system or via email transmission to the Director of Student Wellness and/or Chief of Human Resources.

 1) SC4 staff responsible for the activity may determine and impose discipline to correct the immediate situation, contact campus patrol for assistance, or not impose immediate discipline contingent upon the Code of Conduct Violation.

-2) All violations should be reported (i.a. above).
+2) All violations should be reported (see Section I above).

-3) All reported violations and/or discipline, if any, will be reviewed by Director of Behavioral Intervention and a final determination made by the Vice President of Student Services on the action taken or needed.
+3) All reported violations and/or discipline, if any, will be reviewed by the Residence Life and Conduct Manager, and a final determination made by the Chief of Human Resources on the action taken or needed.

-1) Student discipline which excludes them from classes or activities should be limited to one day to be reviewed by the Director of Behavioral Intervention for additional discipline.
+1) Student discipline which excludes them from classes or activities should be limited to one day to be reviewed by the Residence Life and Conduct Manager for additional discipline.

-2) Incidents and resulting disciplinary actions will be reviewed and modified or determined by the Director of Behavioral Intervention or the Vice President of Student Services.
+2) Incidents and resulting disciplinary actions will be reviewed and modified or determined by the Residence Life and Conduct Manager or the Chief of Human Resources.

-3) Only the College President, Vice Presidents, and/or Director of Behavioral Intervention have the authority or ability to temporarily suspend, dismiss, or expel students from activities, classes, programs, or the college.
+3) Only the College President, Chief of Human Resources, and/or Residence Life and Conduct Manager has the authority or ability to temporarily suspend, dismiss, or expel students from activities, classes, programs, or the College.

 1) Sanctions for academic dishonesty should be presented in the course syllabus.
 First offenses by the student would typically result in a verbal and written warning, reporting to the Chief Academic Officer (COA), and loss of credit for the activity noted.
-A copy may be place in the student file.
-For repeat offenses or particularly egregious incidents, as determined by the reporting faculty member, or the Student Services team, may be reviewed by the Academic Integrity Committee (AIC) to determine the appropriate college level consequences.
+A copy may be placed in the student file.
+For repeat offenses or particularly egregious incidents, as determined by the reporting faculty member, the Academic Integrity Committee (AIC) may determine the appropriate college-level consequences.

 2) Second incidents (based on the student file reports) may result in further disciplinary probation and/or dismissal from the course as determined by the AIC.